 Investment funds established in the UK and structured as collective investment schemes (CIS) must be authorised by us to be promoted to retail investors in the UK.

 A fund or CIS that is established in the UK and takes one of the following legal forms must be authorised by us:

 When applying to have an investment fund authorised, you must include the following:

 The application form you need to submit depends on the type of fund you want to establish in the UK:

-It is important you answer all questions on the form accurately and provide the supporting documents relevant to your proposed fund.
-This will ensure we can review your application as quickly as possible.
+It's important you answer all questions on the form accurately and provide the supporting documents relevant to your proposed fund.
+This will mean we can review your application as quickly as possible.

-Your application may be considered incomplete if you do not answer all relevant questions or provide required information without telling us why, or you do not sign the declaration.
+Your application may be considered incomplete if you do not answer all relevant questions or provide the required information without telling us why, or if you don't sign the declaration.

-Each of the application forms includes a checklist of documents that you should, where relevant, include with your application.
+Each of the application forms includes a checklist of documents that you should include with your application, where relevant.
 These include: